-KAndid Advice For Planning Student Trips To Orlando
+KAndid Advice For Planning A Student Trip To Orlando

 Traveling to a new destination with students is exciting… and nerve-wracking!
 Wouldn’t it be great to have a cheat sheet?
 Imagine if that cheat sheet came from some of the best student tour professionals in the business.
 KAndid Advice is just that- expert tips from Kaleidoscope Adventures staff to help you navigate a new destination and get the most from your student travel.
-Let’s start with some KAndid advice for planning student trips to Orlando…
+Let’s start with some KAndid advice for planning a student trip to Orlando.

 Everyone knows that Orlando is home to world-class theme parks and attractions.
 It’s a student favorite for a reason!
 However, there are lots of amazing things to do with student groups outside the parks – and the KA staff is giving you an insider’s look.